What can you afford?

 Find out more about how the stamp duty changes will affect first-time buyers, and where in the UK is the most affected.

-How will the stamp duty changes affect second home purchases?
+How have the stamp duty changes affect second home purchases?

-As of 1st April 2025, there will be an extra band added into the stamp duty thresholds for additional property purchases, reflective of the general stamp duty changes.
+As of 1st April 2025, an extra band was added into the stamp duty thresholds for additional property purchases, reflective of the general stamp duty changes.

-The below table shows the current stamp duty rates for additional properties in England:
+The below table shows the previous stamp duty rates for additional properties in England:

 Proportion of property valueRate for additional property